kakwa/ldapcherry/docs/deploy.rst

 Available **autofill** functions:

-* lcUid: generate 8 characters uid from 2 other fields (first letter of the first field, 7 first letters of the second):
+* lcUid: generate 8 characters ascii uid from 2 other fields (first letter of the first field, 7 first letters of the second):

 .. sourcecode:: yaml